|

 conclusions.

-Focuses
+Focuses on legal

-on legal issues to
+issues to discover

-discover what is the
+what is the law in

 Researcher: